 A spotting scope is an optical telescope specially designed for earth observation.
 In contrast to the astronomical telescope of the Kepler design, spotting scopes produce upright, laterally correct images.

-Spotting scopes provide the user an enlarged image of a distant object or area while viewing it through a single lens from a long-distance away.
+Spotting scopes provide the user with an enlarged image of a distant object or area while viewing it through a single lens from a long distance away.
 They are monoculars, which means that they are only used with one eye at a time (it doesn’t matter which eye is used) – unlike binoculars, which create a magnified image that can be seen through both eyes at once.

 Who Invented The Spotting Scope?